tonivade/claudb-maven-plugin/README.md

-# TinyDB Maven Plugin
+# ClauDB Maven Plugin

-This is a maven plugin to run a TinyDB server.
+This is a maven plugin to run a ClauDB server.
 It can be used to integration test with redis aplications.

+ClauDB is a REDIS implementation in Java.
+It supports many of the REDIS commands.
+ClauDB can run standalone of embeded inside your application, so, this is why you can run as a maven plugin.

 ## Usage